Information Society (band)

 Information Society (also known as InSoc) is an American electronic band from Minneapolis–Saint Paul, Minnesota, initially active from 1982 to 1997, primarily consisting of Paul Robb, James Cassidy and Kurt Harland Larson; the former two reconvened the band in 2006, initially with Christopher Anton as lead vocalist, then with Harland rejoining them as lead vocalist by 2008.

-The group's breakout single was 1988's "What's on Your Mind (Pure Energy)", a dance song which spent 39 weeks on the dance chart, going straight to number one and also peaking at number three on the Hot 100 pop chart.
+The group's breakout single was 1988's "What's on Your Mind (Pure Energy)", a dance song that spent 39 weeks on the dance chart, going straight to number one and also peaking at number three on the Hot 100 pop chart.
 The track included a vocal sample of Mr. Spock (Leonard Nimoy) from Star Trek, saying "pure energy".